Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 Can I enter more than one work, enter works to more than one category, or enter both art and writing?

 Generally, there is no limit to the number of works you may enter, with the exception of Photography and Portfolio.
 Each participant is allowed to enter 16 works in the Photography category, and two art and two writing portfolios.
-Please be aware that photos added to portfolios will count toward the 16work limit.
 The Portfolio category is open to teens in grade 12 only.

 Teens may enter different works into multiple categories but are not allowed to enter the same work into more than one category.